 But most of all, we’re modernizing because it’s the right thing to do.
 We know it will help improve some of the things pointed out to us in the second phase of the Auditor General’s review of our operations, where we have important improvements to make.
 Of course, it is only technology – the changes will also take leadership across our organization to make them reality.

 We play such an important role in this province - to help keep our workforce safe, but also to be there for them when something goes wrong.

 In my role, I see the successes of workplace safety, but I also see its failures.
 From time to time, I sit with those who have lost someone and hear their poignant stories – stories about the coffee they no longer get to enjoy with their son at the end of a shift or about their daughter who doesn’t have her father to walk her down the aisle on her wedding day.

 There were 40 new stories like this across our province this year – the most tragic year for our workplaces in some time.
 Each of them is a story of a life lost, and loved ones impacted forever because something happened at work.

 They are the most powerful example of why we need to improve the way we do our work.

-While the tragic losses of 2018 give us serious pause, there was also progress.
-Our injury rate continued its long-term downward trend.
-And, in a challenging year on the markets, our investments performed above industry benchmarks, keeping us on track toward long-term financial sustainability.
+And, while the tragic losses of 2018 give us serious pause, there was also progress.
+Our injury rate continued its long-term downward trend, and our investments performed above industry benchmarks, keeping us on track toward long-term financial sustainability.

-Most of all, we have employees and leaders who are working hard, every day, to create a future where workplace injury no longer impacts the lives of Nova Scotians the way it did this year.
+I know this because we have employees and leaders who are working hard, every day, to create a future where workplace injury no longer impacts the lives of Nova Scotians the way it does today.

 I am motivated and inspired to lead this organization at this point in our history, as we do our part to bring about that new reality.